-The most common mistake made when performing the undulating movement is an excessive movement up and down.
+The most common mistake made when performing the movement is making the undulation up and down too excessive.

-As the movement originates from the head there is a tendency to over exaggerate this movement, causing the wave movement through the rest of the body to excessive and over pronounced.
+As the movement originates from the head there is a tendency to over exaggerate this movement, causing the wave movement through the rest of the body to be over pronounced.

 The swimmer then puts more effort and energy into moving up and down instead of actually swimming forwards.